-- hosting a legacy event (such as the Ontario or Canada Games, PanAm Games, Olympics, World Cups, etc.); - there is a desire to bolster a municipality's reputation in sport; - rationalized through sport tourism and economic development business cases: and/or - receiving philanthropic contributions and other donations.
+- hosting a legacy event (such as the Ontario or Canada Games, PanAm Games, Olympics, World Cups, etc.); - there is a desire to bolster a municipality's reputation in sport; - rationalized through sport tourism and economic development business cases; and/or - receiving philanthropic contributions and other donations.

-During the PRMP consultations, requests were received from certain sport organizations for the City to invest in a long-course pool, speed skating oval, indoor track and field training and event facility, centre for baseball excellence, and cricket and kabaddi stadiums.
-The City may investigate the need for these or other high performance sport if it participates in a bid for a legacy event and/or through specific sport tourism/economic development studies.
+The City may investigate the need for these or other high performance sport if it participates in a bid for a legacy event and/ or through specific sport tourism/economic development studies.
 High performance amenities should be incremental and should not come at the expense of existing or future recreational facilities (i.e. those serving the broad community).